grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/options-migration-handler.md

 As you develop and maintain your Grafana panel plugin, you may need to make changes to the panel options structure.
 These changes can potentially break existing dashboard configurations.

+When you introduce breaking changes to your plugin, you should increase the major number of your plugin version (e.g. from 1.2.1 to 2.0.0).
 We encourage you to try to minimize the breaking changes in your plugins in-between versions as much as possible, but in the cases they are necssary and to ensure a smooth transition for users when they update your plugin, you can implement a migration handler.

 ## Migration handler basics